 Doing hard work to define your target audience can help you develop your brand strategy and marketing plan.
 It will become a strong foundation that you can use to build your brand.
 If you have many target markets and just one marketer, don’t feel like you need to concentrate on every audience in one go.
 You should target one audience group per campaign to make sure you get everything right.

 Using a social media scheduling tool can also help you in finding the people who interact most with your posts.
 Besides using them to manage your social media profiles, you can use them to check the performance of your content and the kind of people who engage with your account.
 RecurPost is one such tool, which will provide you audience insights and their demographics.
 It will also let you know the best time to post on your social media channels in order to get the most engagement.
-Sign up for its free plan and see the results for yourself!
+Sign up for its free 14-days trial and see the results for yourself!